 Betty, a young up and coming opera singer, gets put in the lead role of Verdi's Macbeth after the leading lady storms out of rehearsal and gets hit by a car (breaking her leg).
 However, she believes that the opera is bad luck for all involved and is quickly proven right when people start dying, violently.

-, the film was inspired by an incident in his past: after the success of his "Animal Trilogy", Argento was approached by one of Italy's top opera production company with an offer to direct an upcoming production of theirs.
-Unfortunately for Argento, when he asked about doing a modernized version of an existing opera for the company, the offer was rescinded as opera company was only interested in doing period pieces.
+Directed by Dario Argento, the film was inspired by an incident in his past: after the success of his "Animal Trilogy", Argento was approached by one of Italy's top opera production company with an offer to direct an upcoming production of theirs.
+Unfortunately for Argento, when he asked about doing a modernized version of an existing opera for the company, the offer was rescinded as they were only interested in doing period pieces.
 Furthermore, the film's iconic needles taped over the eyes bit is inspired by conversations between Argento and a close friend over how viewers of Argento's films often closed their eyes during the gorey parts of his film.
 The friend suggested Argento come up with A William Castle-type gimmick that kept viewers from not watching the gore.

 The film is considered by many to be Argento's last true masterpiece.
-Fittingly for the film's play within a play, the film itself is largely known for it's behind the scenes ending troubles:
+Fittingly for the film's play within a play, the film itself is largely known for its behind the scenes troubles:

 - One of the main male leads was in a car accident, forcing them to have to film everything but his scenes as they did not know if they had to recast him or not.

 - Argento making the decision to hire an actual opera singer (to give credibility for the opera sequences) over an actress for the role of Betty, leading to him and the singer feuding during the entire production due to her inexperience as an actor.

 - Argento's father dying during production, plunging him into a state of severe depression